i don't have a more narrative header for this, i just need to have a list of settlements and such so i'm not just dropping names without context.

 /'pæ̃.nə.kɑn ˌmɛ.doʊ/, PÃ-nə-kahn MEH-doh

-A small, far-flung settlement located just inside of the Zerolands, offering rest to anyone traveling deeper in.
-Can be hard to reach due to the latent distortion of the land, but the settlement itself is in a stable zone, and the path(s) to it are oddly well marked despite occasionally shifting.
+Hereafter is a small, remote settlement just on the edge of the Zerolands, largely populated by ex-adventurers.
+It can be hard to reach due to the latent distortion of the land as far out as it is, but the settlement itself falls within a stable zone, and despite occasionally shifting the path(s) to it are oddly well marked.